What are the Best Things to Do in Valencia?

 This is a controversial one and it took me a long time before I finally visited Valencia’s bullring, the Plaza de Toros.
 Because yes, Valencia still uses it for bullfights.

 But, thankfully you can visit the bullring when there are no bullfights.
-So I eventually decided that yes, I am VERY MUCH AGAINST bullfighting, but I do want to know more about it.
-Even if it is just to be able to have a better educated discussion about it.
+So I eventually decided that even though I am VERY MUCH AGAINST bullfighting I do want to know more about it.
+Even if it is just to be able to have a better-educated discussion about it.

 And I have to admit, the building is impressive!
-It would make such a great place for concerts and other events not harming animals…
+It makes such a great place for concerts and other events not harming animals…

-Anyway, my personal opinion aside, the Plaza de Toros is one of Valencia’s main sights.
+Anyway, my personal opinion aside, the Plaza de Toros is one of the main places to visit in Valencia.

 The bullring is a neoclassic building built between 1850-1860.
 It is 18 meters high, has a diameter of 52 meters and can hold around 12.000 people.

 The museum was founded in 1929 and is one of the oldest and most important bullfighting museums in Spain, holding historical objects from the 18th, 19th and 20th centuries.
 It also shows a video of what happens during a bullfight.
 If you have a weak stomach or hate seeing animal cruelty you might want to give this video a miss.

 The main bullfights take place during the Fallas festival and at the July Fair.

 Tip: the entrance to the bullring and the museum is a bit tricky to find since it is in a side street.
-Check out the map here, or type in Museo Taurino de Valencia in Google maps.
+Check out the map here, or type in Museo Tauri in Google maps.

 Admission: € 2.00 (free on Sundays & holidays)